rafaelrcamargo/shipit/README.md

 > Because writing `fix stuff` gets old real quick...

 Tired of staring at your messy diff wondering what the hell to call this commit?
-This bad boy analyzes your chaotic changes and gets AI to do the heavy lifting—writing actual commit messages that don't suck.
+This bad boy analyzes your chaotic changes and gets AI to do the heavy lifting, writing actual commit messages that don't suck.
 It's smart enough to group your scattered changes into logical commits, follows conventional commit standards _(because we're not animals)_, and can even whip up GitHub PRs with descriptions that won't make your teammates cry.
 Say goodbye to `wip`, `asdf`, and `checkpoint` for now.
 Your Git history will finally look like you know what you're doing[^1].

 [^1]: Self-criticism from the creator here, I made this tool because my own Git history was a disaster. :D